b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 "*It all worked out in the end, don't worry about it*."

 It doesn't get "fulfilled in the way we might hope"?
 Bro it literally [says right there](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/89?lang=eng&id=p20#p20) in the scriptures "follow this guidance, receive this blessing."
 I think my expectation could be described with a word stronger than *hope*.
-Uchtdorf saw "clear evidence" years later, and... just kind of leaves it at that.
+Uchtdorf saw "clear evidence" "years later", and... just kind of leaves it at that.

 &nbsp;